Wooden Katana( Full Guide)

 The traditional bokken is made from a wood called hinoki, which only grows in Japan.
 Common bokken katana replacement woods are basswood, poplar, or alder, although any hardwood will work for making one.

 Woods with extremely straight and fine long grains are especially good, providing a stable blade.
-Other parts of the bokken katana, such as the guard and the handle, can be made of other, more decorative hardwoods.
+Other parts of the bokken katana, such as the guard and the handle, can be made of other, more decorative styles of hardwoods.

 Making the Katana Blade